Contact Us Today (424) 372-3112

 Trial for Domestic Violence Cases

-If you were arrested for domestic violence offense, you should consult with our Los Angeles criminal defense attorneys to review the details and options moving forward.
+If you were arrested for a domestic violence offense, you should consult with our Los Angeles criminal defense attorneys to review the details and options moving forward.
 We have extensive experience and success in all types of domestic violence cases.

 Cron, Israels & Stark is a criminal defense law firm located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
-We also have an office located at 401 Wilshire Blvd #1200, Santa Monica, CA 90401.Contact us for a free case evaluation at (424) 372-3112.
+We also have an office at 401 Wilshire Blvd #1200, Santa Monica, CA 90401.
+Contact us for a free case evaluation at (424) 372-3112.

 Related Content: